wso2/ballerina-vscode/packages/ballerina-extension/e2e-test/e2e-authoring/scenarios/expression-editor-advanced/scenario.md

   renders as an inline CM widget — `span[contenteditable="false"]` containing `i.fw-bi-variable` and the name, with inline style `background: rgba(59, 130, 246, 0.15)` (blue).
 Assert the style + icon.
+- **Unchecking an optional field (confirmed)**: in the `parameter-branch` tree, a required field's checkbox is `disabled` (e.g. `name`); an optional field's checkbox (e.g. `age`, listed under "Optional fields") is enabled.
+  Unchecking it (`aria-checked` flips to `false`) immediately removes that field's entry from the combined Expression value — `{name: personName, age:
+  30}` becomes `{name: personName}`, not just a blank value — and Save stays enabled.
+The generated record literal in source correspondingly drops the field entirely.
+- Appending to an existing expression value works fine for triggering completions — no need to clear and retype from scratch.
+Move the cursor to the end (`Meta+End`/`Control+End`) and type the suffix (e.g. `.le` after an existing `"Hello World"`) to get the same completion list.
 - Field rows in the Record Configuration modal's `parameter-branch` tree have **no per-field value input** — only a checkbox (include/exclude) + name + type label.
 All value editing happens through the single combined